 To really get a good understanding of the exceptions, it’s worth considering the facts.

-The episiotomy type clarifies how and where the cut in the perineum is made, which helps us understand why those edge cases make it worth it in the right circumstances.
+The episiotomy type clarifies how and where the cut in the perineum is made, which helps us understand why they are sometimes used.

 There are many different types of episiotomies, but two are performed most often – a median and a mediolateral episiotomy.